University of Notre Dame Tailgating

 Cooking

-Notre Dame does not allow deep fryers or charcoal grills in their tailgating areas, so bring a propane grill and propane cylinder no larger than 20 pounds if you plan on cooking.
+Notre Dame does not allow deep fryers or charcoal grills in their tailgating areas, so bring a propane grill and a propane cylinder no larger than 20 pounds if you plan on cooking.

 Before you fire up the grill, stop by one of the local grocery stores, of which there are many, and stock up on essential items.
 Don’t forget to bring some trash bags and items that will help you easily serve your guests.